Vyral/base-template/_posts/2021-04-26-tip-3-for-buyers-to-get-ahead-in-this-market.md

 ---
 {% include youtube.html %}

-<center><em>Today I explain my third tip and trick to win as a buyer in today&rsquo;s market.</em></center>
+<center><em>Today I explain my third tip to win as a buyer in today&rsquo;s market.</em></center>

 &nbsp;

 I’m back with another tip to help buyers win.
 Today we're going to be talking about the pre-approval letter itself.
-There are many different types from many different organizations out there but I’ve got to ask, **do you have the golden ticket?** You’re probably asking, what is the golden ticket?&nbsp;
+There are many different types from many different organizations out there but I have to ask, **do you have the golden ticket?** You’re probably asking, what is the golden ticket?&nbsp;

 It is simply a pre-approval that's fully desktop underwritten.
 It is, in essence, a cash offer in the seller's eyes.
 If you're getting a pre-qualification or just a generic pre-approval, I'm going to encourage you to work with your lender and make sure they can give you a desktop underwritten pre-approval.